jin-gizmo/ollex/README.md

 >
 > Kudos to Origin for fostering a culture that empowers its people
 > to build complex technology solutions in-house.
+>
+> See more tools at [Jin Gizmo on GitHub](https://jin-gizmo.github.io).

 ## Overview

-**Ollex** is a little desktop experiment built to get a bit of hands-on experience fiddling with this AI boondoggle.
+**Ollex** is a little desktop experiment built to get a bit of hands-on experience fiddling with this AI caper.
 It's a very basic, naive implementation but I knew nothing at the time.
 The uncharitable amongst you will suggest that situation hasn't changed.
 So it goes.

-Anyhow, my use case was simple ...
+Anyhow, the use case was simple ...

-> Given a small to medium sized source document, load it up so I can ask
+> Given a reasonable sized source document, load it up so we can ask
 > questions about its contents.

 Turned out to be more fiddly than expected.
 The final result was a couple of